Yesterday's hike also included some other interesting features.

 Here's how that works.
 This is a portion of the interpretive panel.
 The wind moved the dunes eastward and then the sand dropped off the leading edge.
 They are now covered with forest vegetation.
 But beneath a very thin layer of soil, there is pure beach sand.

 That sandy soil makes several kinds of blueberries really happy.
 The early ones are gone.
 Those were probably Vaccinium pennsylvanicum; the plants are under a foot tall.
 But the slightly taller ones that grow all in the same places were fruiting.
 Some people call these huckleberries, but an awful lot of blue-fruited things get called huckleberries.
-At any rate, I think these are Vaccinium vacillans.
+At any rate, I think these are Vaccinium vacillans (now V. pallidum).
 Whatever you want to call them, they taste good!

 Here's a plant I usually show you when it has little red berries instead of little white flowers.
 These are wintergreen flowers.